krzysztofdudek/ai-minion/docs/example_conversation.md

 > 2. Database schema for `orders` table (new field(s))
 > 3.  `services/order_service.py` (logic to flag, unflag, and check flag before shipment)
 > 4.  `api/v1/orders_api.py` (new endpoint or modification to existing ones for CSRs)
-> 5. Admin Panel (Frontend changes will be needed - outside AI Worker's direct scope but important context)
+> 5. Admin Panel (Frontend changes will be needed - outside AI Minion's direct scope but important context)
 > 6. Unit tests for `OrderService` and API endpoints.
 >
 > ### Dependencies